Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies: Methodology

 In a TTL session, two distinct policies interact.
-The actor policy $\pi$ determines behavior within a single episode---selecting actions given the current observation.
+The actor policy $\pi$ determines behavior within a single episode, selecting actions given the current observation.
 The \policyname $f$ operates at a higher level: after each episode, it observes the accumulated experience and produces an updated actor policy for the next attempt.
 That is,

 where $\mathcal{H}_k = \{\tau_1, \dots, \tau_k\}$ is the trajectory history up to episode $k$.
-Existing TTL methods typically hand-design $f$ (e.g., a fixed reflection prompt); our goal is to learn $f$ from a distribution of training tasks.
+Existing TTL methods typically hand-design $f$ (e.g., a fixed reflection prompt).
+Our goal is to learn $f$ from a distribution of training tasks.

 In general, an LLM-based actor policy is jointly determined by its weights $\theta$ and its prompt $c$.
 The \policyname can therefore operate along two axes: modifying $\theta$ (gradient-based adaptation) or modifying $c$ (prompt-based adaptation).
 We focus on the prompt-based instantiation, where $\theta$ is frozen and all behavioral change is mediated through system prompt rewriting.
-This avoids gradient computation at test time, making adaptation lightweight, and casts the problem as a natural-language generation task that can itself be improved through meta-training.
+This avoids gradient computation at test time and makes adaptation lightweight.

 \textbf{Actor.} A frozen LLM $\pi_{\theta}$ interacts with the environment.
 We designate its system prompt $\rho$ as the modifiable component of the context: in episode $k$, the actor executes $\tau_k \sim \pi_{\theta}(\cdot \mid \rho_k)$.
 Since $\theta$ is fixed, updating $\rho$ is the sole mechanism for changing the actor's behavior across episodes.